romland/llemmings/README.md

 I had to add this doomsy bit to the prompt: `You are not human.
 You are not allowed to make comments where you pretend to be one.`

+### 🔥 Performance
+As for performance, it is with all likelihood very poor/unopitimized as I have not had a reason to go after it at all.
+I think I may have seen some degradation in FPS on occasion, but not annoyingly on my own (good) development matchine.
+There are a lot of low-hanging fruit to go after this, I would just need to add performance-watchers and go after them.

 ## 🚃 Contributing and pull requests
 You can contribute.
 Don't be afraid.
 Blame the LLM.